microsoft/BotFramework-Composer/docs/bfcomposer-intro-draft.md

 * Built-in [Language Generation](https://github.com/microsoft/BotBuilder-Samples/tree/master/experimental/language-generation) and [expression library](https://github.com/microsoft/BotBuilder-Samples/tree/master/experimental/common-expression-language)
 * [Bot Framework Emulator](https://github.com/microsoft/BotFramework-Emulator)

-After using Bot Framework Composer, the resulting bot project will contain reusable assets in the form of JSON and Markdown files that can be bundled and packaged with a bot's source code.
+After creating bots with Bot Framework Composer, the resulting bot project will contain reusable assets in the form of JSON and Markdown files that can be bundled and packaged with a bot's source code.
 These files can be used with a wide variety of compatible tools from the Bot Framework library.

 ## Further reading